How to Talk to Clients About Renovation Timelines

 SOLUTION

-Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.
+Guide your client to think about major milestones in the project, like: Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.
+Renovate to live, Sweeten to thrive!

-• Target start –Will approvals, design decisions, and other prep needs (like temporary accommodations) affect the date?
+- Target start –– Will approvals, design decisions, and other prep needs (like temporary accommodations) affect the date?

-• Demolition — How long will it take and what might be hidden under floors and behind walls?
+- Demolition — How long will it take and what might be hidden under floors and behind walls?

-• Electrical, plumbing, and specialized trades — Will you need to work with someone else’s schedule and availability?
+- Electrical, plumbing, and specialized trades — Will you need to work with someone else’s schedule and availability?

-• Inspections — Will progress pause for inspections?
+- Inspections — Will progress pause for inspections?

-• Finish work — Will materials be available on time?
+- Finish work — Will materials be available on time?

 It’s always helpful for clients to hear how long a project generally takes from start to finish, so feel free to estimate by days or weeks.
 But keeping the focus on start date range, major milestones, and potential variables will help your client feel more prepared for what is to come.